gdhardy1/guest-list-manager/README.md

 # Guest List Manager

 A fullstack guest list management application built with React and Spring Boot.
 Check out the [app](https://guest-list-manager.azurewebsites.net/) hosted on Azure.
-View documentation for the api [here](https://guest-list-manager.azurewebsites.net/swagger-ui.html).
+View documentation for the API [here](https://guest-list-manager.azurewebsites.net/swagger-ui.html).

 ## About the Project